 - What is an amino acid?
-There are many different ways to define amino acid compounds, but they are considered the building blocks of protein molecules and make up a large portion of the cells and tissues in your body.
+There are many different ways to define amino acid compounds, but amino acids function as the building blocks of protein molecules and make up a large portion of the cells and tissues in your body.

-- Amino acids can be further broken down into essential amino acids and non-essential amino acids.
+- They can be further broken down into essential and non-essential amino acids.
 The essential amino acids definition includes any amino acid that your body is unable to produce on its own, meaning that it’s required to obtain through food sources instead.
 Non-essential amino acids, on the other hand, can be synthesized by your body and are not necessary to consume through the diet.

 - How many essential amino acids are there?
-There are nine different essential amino acids, including lysine, leucine, isoleucine, valine, tryptophan, phenylalanine, threonine, histidine and methionine.
+There are nine different ones, including lysine, leucine, isoleucine, valine, tryptophan, phenylalanine, threonine, histidine and methionine.

 - Essential amino acids may help promote weight loss, preserve muscle mass, improve exercise performance, promote better sleep and enhance your mood.

-- To be sure you’re getting the amino acids that your body needs, eat a well-balanced, healthy diet rich in protein foods like meat, fish, poultry, eggs, legumes, nuts and seeds.
+- To be sure you get the amino acids that your body needs, eat a well-balanced, healthy diet rich in protein foods like meat, fish, poultry, eggs, legumes, nuts and seeds.